CobaltSoixante/learning-Springboot-React-Aws-Rest-imageUpload/AW_readme.txt

 git branch # check which LOCAL branch you are on. git branch feature-a # CREATE a new branch from the CURRENT branch you are using (seems to stay on the same current branch...) git checkout feature-a # goto the branch u wanna get to
+#
+# And then:
-# Do any work U want on the branch.
+# 1. Do any work U want LOCALLY on the local copy of the branch via the IDE
+git add . # 2.
+Add all files in staging area AND downwards... git commit -m "..." # 3.
+Commit [locally] all modified files in the staging area.
+# -.
+Perform steps 1-3 repeatedly according to taste, I guess, and finally:
-git push -u origin feature-a	# takes the CURRENT branch, and uploads it to a feature-a branch on the REMOTE repository.
+git push -u origin feature-a # 4. takes the CURRENT branch, and uploads it to a feature-a branch on the REMOTE repository.

 12 - Facebook Create-react-app - 00:49:04